 Skip to main content

-Early Access: Custom Roles is rolling out to tenants in stages.
-If Settings → People & Access does not show Roles and Permissions for your tenant yet, contact your Airia representative for access.
+Early Access: Custom Roles is rolling out in stages.
+If Settings → People & Access does not yet show Roles and Permissions, contact your Airia representative for access.
 This page will be updated as Custom Roles becomes generally available.

 Custom Roles let you define your own roles with a hand-picked set of permissions, in addition to the Default Roles that ship with Airia.
 Use a custom role when none of the Default Roles match the access you want to grant — for example, a reviewer who can read agents and catalog content but cannot change platform settings.
-Custom roles are scoped to your tenant and can be assigned to users and groups just like Default Roles.
+Custom roles can be assigned to users and groups just like Default Roles.

 Default vs custom roles